saranggupta94/otto-product-classification/README.md

 # otto-product-classification

-README
+### Project Overview

 This project aims to train a machine learning algorithm that is able to classify a product into different categories based on the product characteristics.
-The project is based on Kaggle competition - Otto Group Product Classification Challenge [6].
+The project is based on Kaggle competition - Otto Group Product Classification Challenge.
 The data set provided by the Otto group consists of product features and their categories for around 60,000 products.
 This project aims to use the labelled data and supervised learning techniques to develop an algorithm for predicting the product categories given the product features.

-Solution Overview
+### Solution Overview

 With the given problem statement and dataset, the project will use supervised probabilistic classification algorithms to classify the products into different categories.
 The given dataset